m9sweeper/k8ez/images/ansible/README.md

 To run ansible commands locally, you will need to create a docker container and attach a shell to it.
 This can be accomplished with the following command:

-`docker run --rm -it -v $k8ez_REPOSITORY_PATH/tests:/tests ansible-oci-container:latest /bin/bash`
+`docker run --rm -it -v $PWD:/playbooks -v ~/.ssh:/root/.ssh ansible-oci-container:latest /bin/bash`

 Here's a quick breakdown of what the above command is doing:

 - `docker run`: this tells Docker to create a new container using an image specified later
 - `--rm`: Delete the container after exiting.
 This prevents a large number of unused containers from building up on disk over time
 - `-it`: Run in interactive mode.
 This places you on the command line of the newly created container, and is how you will run ansible commands
-- `-v $k8ez_REPOSITORY_PATH/tests:/tests`: Mount a volume onto the container.
+- `-v $PWD:/playbooks`: Mount a volume onto the container.
 This gives the Docker container access to specified files on the filesystem.
-In this case, it is the "tests" directory of this repository.
-When doing development work, you will change the path to the location of your ansible code
+In this case, it mounts the current working directory onto the /playbooks directory of the container.
+- `-v ~/.ssh:/root/.ssh`: Mount the user's SSH directory onto the Docker container.
+Placing SSH keys and configs into the container's /root/.ssh directory allows ansible to use SSH configurations from your host machine to connect to target machines
 - `ansible-oci-container:latest`: Create a container using the "ansible-oci-container" image, with the "latest" tag
 - `/bin/bash`: Use the bash shell within the container